2021 Food Tour of Japan in Autumn

 We’ll start the day by boarding a ferry to the Shimabara Peninsula, a historically and culturally rich part of Kyushu.
 We tour Shimabara Castle, a five-storied feudal-era castle on a hilltop, to learn about Kyushu’s early samurai clans as well as the fascinating history of the Christian rebellion in the 17th century.

 In the afternoon you’ll take a walk through Unzen’s national park where you can see active geothermal geysers and mud pools.
-You’ll see how man has harnessed nature’s power to create the sublime hot spring experience – tonight you’ll stay in this area at an authentic onsen ryokan with a lovely Japanese garden.
-You’ll also sleep on futon on tatami mats in a Japanese-style room – a true onsen getaway.
+You’ll see how man has harnessed nature’s power to create the heavenly hot spring experience – tonight you’ll stay in this area for another onsen dipping.

 While forever marked by the atomic bomb attack on 9 August 1945, Nagasaki has a rich and cosmopolitan history.
 Before Japan shut itself off to the world for two centuries from 1641, Nagasaki was the centre of Japan’s early contact with Dutch, Portuguese and French missionaries and traders, as well as visiting ships from China, Korea, and Southeast Asia.
 This heritage is still evident in the city today in its architecture, culture and particularly its cuisine.

-Over the next few days we sample both traditional and contemporary-style Nagasaki cuisine and learn how outside influences have shaped its food culture.
+Over the next two days we sample both traditional and contemporary-style Nagasaki cuisine and learn how outside influences have shaped its food culture.
 On this first day, we also visit the Peace Park and Atomic Bomb Museum for a moving and sobering introduction to the events of that tragic day in August 1945.
-Dinner tonight is a premium wagyu beef teppanyaki.

-Starting with a local fishmonger you learn about the local fish trade and see how delicate slices of sashimi are prepared for Nagasaki’s restaurants – you will have the chance to taste freshly prepared sashimi dished up in front of you by the staff.
+Nagasaki has one of the largest catch of fish in Japan and today we start with a local fishmonger where you learn about the local fish trade and see how delicate slices of sashimi are prepared for Nagasaki’s restaurants – you will have the chance to taste freshly prepared sashimi dished up in front of you by the staff.

-We then take a leisurely walking tour through the southern part of Nagasaki to visit Glover Garden, where you can tour the Meiji-era residences of European settlers from the late 19th century.
-We also visit Oura Catholic Church, Japan’s oldest wooden church which was built by French missionaries in 1865 and which remains a symbol of Nagasaki’s long connection with Europe.
-You will have time to explore this welcoming and charming city and its multicultural past in the afternoon at your leisure.
+After lunch at a restaurant specialising in Shippoku cuisine, a unique Nagasaki cuisine combining Japanese, Chinese and local foods, you will have time to explore this welcoming and charming city and its multicultural past in the afternoon and evening at your leisure.
+You may like to visit Glover Garden, where you can tour the Meiji-era residences of European settlers from the late 19th century, and Oura Catholic Church, Japan’s oldest wooden church which was built by French missionaries in 1865 and which remains a symbol of Nagasaki’s long connection with Europe.

 Over the next two days we focus on Japan’s ceramic traditions and the famous pottery towns of Arita, Imari and Karatsu.
 With its elaborate designs and influence from Chinese and Korean potters, Kyushu porcelain became highly sought after and popular both in Japan as well as Europe.
 Essential for the proper presentation of Japanese food, the ceramic dish is seen to be as integral a part of the culinary experience as the food itself.